tsingke/PCLPSO/README.md

 is applied to the biological Multiple Sequence Alignment （MSA） problem using Hidden Markov Models （HMM）， where it exhibits superior performance compared to other state-of- the-art metaheuristic algorithms.
 In summary, the study presents a robust optimization tool that advances the field of LSGO and shows promise for addressing complex real-world optimization challenges.
 The source code of the PCLSO algorithm is publicly available at https://github.com/tsingke/PCLPSO.

+Note： The paper has been accepted for publication in the Journal 《Applied Intelligence》